-The lawyers in Robinson+Cole's Finance Group represent lenders and borrowers in a variety of highly sophisticated secured and unsecured financing transactions, including transactions secured by, or based on, all manner of real estate and personal property.
-We work with banks and their special finance and merchant banking affiliates, as well as with insurance companies, venture and opportunity funds, financial subsidiaries of major industrial corporations and other financial intermediaries.
-Our Finance Group works with clients in a broad range of industries such as health care, waste management, retail, broadcast and cable television, affordable housing, cellular telephone and radio, real estate development, timeshare finance, energy, sovereign tribal nations, employee benefit plans, electric, gas and water utilities, municipal finance and financial services.
-We are familiar with the particular financing needs of these industries as well as with specialized collateral such as securities, real estate, vessels and aircraft.
+The lawyers in Robinson+Cole's Finance Group assist clients nationwide with commercial and industrial “C&I” lending.
+We represent lenders and borrowers in a variety of highly sophisticated secured and unsecured financing transactions, including transactions secured by, or based on, all manner of real estate and personal property.
+We work with banks and their special finance and merchant banking affiliates as well as with insurance companies, venture and opportunity funds, financial subsidiaries of major industrial corporations, and other financial intermediaries.

-Our lawyers have extensive experience representing banks, insurance companies, private equity funds, and other financial services providers in connection with the following types of transactions:
+Our lawyers represent banks, insurance companies, private equity funds, and other financial services providers in connection with the following types of commercial and industrial lending transactions:

-Lawyers in our Finance Group are able to apply a broad base of experience in corporate finance and institutional lending to each transaction.
+Lawyers in our Finance Group apply their experience in corporate finance and institutional lending to each transaction.
 We collaborate closely with other lawyers in the firm to provide full-service solutions for acquisition financings or financings involving securities (federal and state), environmental, ERISA, tax, intellectual property and/or real estate issues.
-Our group also works closely with our business workouts, bankruptcy, and creditors' rights practitioners to advise our clients regarding enforcement mechanisms, collateral realization, and structuring transactions to minimize insolvency risks.
+To minimize insolvency risks, our group also works closely with our business workouts, bankruptcy, and creditors' rights practitioners to advise our clients on enforcement mechanisms, collateral realization, and structuring transactions.

 Drafted new insurance reinvestment fund tax legislation in Connecticut and represented a group of venture capital partnerships in establishing an insurance reinvestment fund approved by the Connecticut Department of Economic and Community Development to channel investments by insurance companies into start-up or emerging businesses in Connecticut.
 These types of funds exist in some other states and are commonly referred to as Capco Funds.